Exif.CanonCs.FocusContinuous reported as Short

 Can you open different issues for those topics.
 Redmine has a feature for "Related Issues" which can be used to group these matters together.
 You may wish to open an "Umbrella" which is a virtual issue to collect numerous related issues.
 The title could be "Umbrella: Canon MakerNote Undefined Values"

 #12 Updated by Sridhar Boovaraghavan over 2 years ago

-#13 Updated by Robin Mills about 2 years ago
+#13 Updated by Robin Mills over 2 years ago

 - Assignee changed from Robin Mills to Sridhar Boovaraghavan